DIY Miniature Sheep

 Form the white clay into some little sheepish blobs.
 I worried at first that they didn’t look very sheep like, but I really loved how they looked in the end when there black faces and legs were added, so don’t be too worried.
 They should be kind of an oval, with a smaller head.
 I formed some looking up and some looking down grazing on grass.

 And just for fun I thought it would be sweet to add some babies to mine too.
 Spring always makes me think of lambs.
-The lambs are made the same way, only smaller.
+The lambs are made the same way, only there’s a small size difference.
+There’s a photo with a ruler for size reference.

 Legs